-After ten years of writing, kvetching, opining, chattering about and photographing what and where we eat here at the beach, few things surprise me.
-But from time to time there is an exception, and last weekend the exception was Bon Appétit restaurant in … wait for it … Seaford, De.
+After fifteen years of writing, kvetching, opining, broadcasting, chattering about and photographing what and where we eat here at the beach, few things surprise me.
+But from time to time there is an exception, and one of those exceptions continues to be Bon Appétit restaurant in … wait for it … Seaford, De.
 Nothing against the quaint burg of Seaford, of course, but it’s simply not a place where one would immediately expect to find such a well-run fine-dining French eatery.
 From the moment we arrived to the moment co-owner Karen Pedemonte handed us our coats, everything was perfectly executed.

 Karen and her husband met on the job at a restaurant in New York.
 Chino started as a dishwasher and Karen was a graduate of the Culinary Institute of America.
 The couple purchased Bon Appétit in 1991, and though the theme is decidedly French, Chef Chino blends German, Incan, Chinese, Japanese and Swiss influences into his cuisine.
 He works only with the assistance of his sous chef, and if he isn’t able to work, the restaurant closes down.
 A guarantee of consistency if there ever was one.